 But even if you already have a basic understanding of what JSON is and have used it in some of your projects, there might be a few things you weren’t aware of.
 So in this JSON tutorial and guide, I’m attempting to provide a fairly comprehensive discussion of JSON, its history, and its usefulness.
 I’ll close with a list of some practical JSON tools that might come in handy in future projects.

-Unless you’ve been under a transpiler-sized rock for the past five years or you’re an absolute beginner to front-end coding, then you’ve probably heard of npm.
+Unless you’ve been living under a rock for the past five years or you’re an absolute beginner to front-end coding, then you’ve probably heard of npm, and npm for beginners is a subject you’re looking into.

 Maybe you’ve clicked through to the GitHub repo of a tool of some kind, and you noticed the installation instructions had a couple of different possibilities, including something like this: